playfulprogramming/playfulprogramming/content/blog/what-is-an-algorithm/index.md

 The same thing goes for a computer program, sometimes, just because there are a few lines of code, doesn’t mean it’s gonna run the fastest or be the most performant.

-## Arithmetic operations
+But before we can get into what makes an algorithm fast or better suited for one task or the other, let's first look at what an algorithm can be made of.

+# Building blocks of an algorithm

-Let’s now take a look at an example that has something more to do with computers: *a basic arithmetic operation.*
+Let’s take a look at an example that has something more to do with computers: *a basic arithmetic operation.*

 If you were asked to calculate 1 + 2, it would take you less than a second, because in your brain “it’s obviously 3”, right?
 But what if you were asked to break down that operation into steps like we did in the previous example?